xmen4xp/graph-framework-for-microservices/docs/getting_started/Playground-OnePager.md

 ### 5.2 Write the model specification fo Sock Shop

-Copy & paste the below code snippet to file root.to in the datamodel directory
+Copy & paste the below code snippet to file root.go in the datamodel directory

 #### File: root.go